OSA413/Sonic4_ModLoader/docs/FAQ.md

 Linux!
 At this moment you can use AMBPatcher and other programs written by me through Mono (except for One-Click Mod Installer, because of [Mono's implementation of Windows Forms](https://www.mono-project.com/docs/faq/winforms/#my-multithreaded-application-crashes-or-locks-up), I'll try to do something with this).
 You can also use Wine/Proton to run them.

+**Note**: the last version to support Mono is [0.1.5.2](https://github.com/OSA413/Sonic4_ModLoader/releases/tag/v0.1.5.1).
+You can use it with Mono (like `$ mono ./AMBPatcher.exe`) to make mods work.
+The GUI apps should also work.

+Modern versions of the Mod Loader components won't work with Mono and Wine/Proton (as of 2025).
+You can wait until I rewrite all the components to Rust so you will be able to run the programs natively or via Wine/Proton.

 Here's a guide to make Episode 1 to work on Linux: https://steamcommunity.com/sharedfiles/filedetails/?id=1726034225

-Episode 2 should work rigth out of the box using Proton `4.11-2`.
+Episode 2 should work rigth out of the box using Proton `4.11-2` or later.

 ## Roadmap?